 Choose Create a new virtual disk and click Next.

-Here you can see that I’ve given pfSense's virtual disk a capacity of 8GB but I have quite a lot to spare and 8GB isn’t really that much these days.
+In this example, the virtual disk was given a capacity of 8GB but there is quite a lot to spare and 8GB isn't really that much these days.

-Under Location, keep the virtual machine’s hard disk with the virtual machine itself.
-If you want to learn more about this set of options, read the help.
+Under Location, keep the virtual machine's hard disk with the virtual machine itself.
+Read the help to learn more about this set of options, if desired.

 Like it says – these options do not normally need to be changed.
 Next.

-Now you'll see a summary of what you've configured for this virtual machine.
+Now a summary of what has been configured so far for this virtual machine is displayed.

-Before you finish, check the box Edit virtual machine settings before completion.
+Before finishing, check the box Edit virtual machine settings before completion.
 The label on the Finish button will change to Continue.
-This will allow you to set up the boot CD from which we’ll install pfSense.
+This will allow the boot CD from which pfSense will be installed to be configured.
 Click Continue.

-Option 1: Installing from the ESXi host’s CD/DVD drive
+Option 1: Installing from the CD/DVD drive on the ESXi host

-Option 2: Installing from your client’s CD/DVD drive
+Option 2: Installing from the CD/DVD drive on the client

-If everything has gone well you will soon see the pfSense boot menu.
+If everything has gone well the pfSense boot menu be shown.

-NOTE that to enter information through the virtual machine's console you must click inside the console window.
+NOTE that to enter information through the virtual machine's console, it is necessary to click inside the console window.
 To release the cursor, press Ctl+Alt.

 The next few screens are the standard pfSense install screens and are fairly self explanatory.
 Take the highlighted choice in each of the following screenshots:

-At this point the pfSense virtual machine will reboot and you should remove the CD from the drive.
+At this point the pfSense virtual machine will reboot and the CD must be removed from the drive.

 Next up, the pfSense boot menu returns.

-Once pfSense has booted you will see the message: Network interface mismatch – Running interface assignment option.
-This just means that you haven’t yet told pfSense which virtual network interface is LAN and which is WAN.
+Once pfSense has booted the message: Network interface mismatch – Running interface assignment option is shown.
+This means that pfSense has not yet been told which virtual network interface is LAN and which is WAN.

-First of all, though, as you don’t need to assign VLANs, type n and press return.
+First of all, though, as VLANs are not needed, type n and press return.

-The order that the virtual NICs were assigned to pfSense when you set up the virtual machine is important here.
-ESXi presents those network interfaces to pfSense in sequence.
-That is, your pfSense virtual machine sees NIC 1 (LAN) as em0, NIC 2 (WAN) as em1, etc.
+The order that the virtual NICs were assigned to pfSense when the virtual machine was setup is important here.
+Generally, ESXi presents those network interfaces to pfSense in sequence.
+That is, the pfSense virtual machine sees NIC 1 (WAN) as em0, NIC 2 (LAN) as em1, etc.

-So go ahead and enter the WAN interface name, "em1", and press return.
+So go ahead and enter the WAN interface name, em0 in this example, and press return.

-Now enter the LAN interface name, "em0", and press return.
+Now enter the LAN interface name, "em1" in this example, and press return.

-As we don’t have any OPT interfaces, yet, press return.
+As there are not any OPT interfaces, yet, press return.

-Lastly, check that you’ve got the interface assignments around the right way, enter "y" and press return.
+Lastly, check that the interface assignments are correct, enter "y" and press return.

-After a short interval pfSense will reconfigure itself, restart and you should be presented with the main pfSense screen, above.
+After a short interval pfSense will reconfigure itself, restart and present the main pfSense screen, above.

 The LAN interface has its installation default IP address of 192.168.1.1.
-If want to use another network address and/or subnet you’ll need to start reading the pfSense documentation.
-Remember that my LAN, as shown at the beginning, was 192.168.111.0/24
+If another network address and/or subnet is desired, it may be changed from the console or GUI.
+Search the wiki for further information.

-Having a WAN and a LAN is fine but perhaps you would like to add another virtual machine to your virtual network – maybe a mail server or a web server.
-After all, that is likely to be one of the reasons you decided to use ESXi in the first place – as an alternative to running multiple physical machines.
+Having a WAN and a LAN is fine but perhaps another virtual machine will be added to the virtual network – maybe a mail server or a web server.
+After all, that is likely to be one of the reasons ESXi was used in the first place – as an alternative to running multiple physical machines.

-You probably want to make these servers accessible from the Internet but, at the same time, protect them by putting them behind your pfSense firewall.
-That way you can control all access to them from both the LAN and the WAN.
+These kinds of servers should be accessible from the Internet but, at the same time, be protected behind the pfSense firewall.
+That way access can be controlled to them from both the LAN and the WAN.

-Another interesting aspect of virtualization is that you don't have to stop at one DMZ.
-Because the DMZ network can be completely virtual, you don't need any additional physical NICs.
-You could, for example, attach a virtual mail server to one DMZ and a virtual web server to another.
-Then, by connecting them through pfSense with virtual NICs, you can fully control all access between the DMZs.
-In addition, if one server is compromised, access to any of the others will be just that little but harder.
+Another interesting aspect of virtualization is that it is not necessary to stop at one DMZ.
+Because the DMZ network can be completely virtual, additional physical NICs are not required.
+For example, a virtual mail server could be put in one DMZ and a virtual web server in another.
+Then, by connecting them through pfSense with virtual NICs, all access between the DMZs may be controlled.
+In addition, if one server is compromised, access to any of the others will be more difficult.

 That's not to say that a DMZ can't also be connected to a real physical network as well.
-You may want to connect a game console or video/music server behind pfSense but not have it directly connected to your LAN.
-All you need to do is connect a physical NIC to the DMZ.
+It may be desirable to connect a game console or video/music server behind pfSense but not have it directly connected to the LAN.
+To accomplish that, connect a physical NIC to the ESX system and attach it as a DMZ.

-Go to your vSphere client and highlight your ESXi host.
+Go to the vSphere client and highlight the ESXi host.
 Click the Configuration tab and the Networking link.
-You will see your ESXi network diagram.
+The ESXi network diagram is displayed.